Last Updated on September 13, 2023

-No one said getting a startup going is easy.
-About 150 million startups appear every year globally, with some 50 million new ones added annually to the list.
-Moreover, there are around 137,000 new startups launching daily.
-But even though there are numerous new startups, many don’t survive.
-In fact, 70% of startups will fail, and for tech startups the figure is even higher – 74% of these will fizzle out.
-These new businesses simply can’t handle the challenges that are thrown at them.
-In this article, we will explore the challenges startups face, looking at how to overcome such challenges.
+70% of startups will fail, and the figure is even higher for tech startups – 74% will fizzle out.
+These new businesses can’t handle the challenges thrown at them.
+In this article, we will explore the challenges startups face and look at how to overcome such challenges.

 Challenges encountered by startups (more so during the process of startup scaling)